tweag/HaskellR/docs/04-evaluating-r-expressions.md

 expressions ourselves, allowing us to conveniently use R syntax to denote R expressions.
 The next sections document some advanced uses of quasiquotes.
-But for now, note that `r` is not the only quasiquoter and one is free to implement [new quasiquoters][quasitquotes] if needed.
+But for now, note that `r` is not the only quasiquoter and one is free to implement [new quasiquoters](http://dl.acm.org/citation.cfm?id=1291211) if needed.
 One such alternative quasiquoter is `rexp`, also defined in H, which acts in much the same way as `r`, except that it returns R expressions unevaluated: